C457/android_device_hisense_m470/readme.md

 ./patch.sh
 ```

-NOTE: Now you have everything that you need to build Beastalk for your Hisense Sero 7 Pro.
+NOTE: Now you have everything that you need to build Carbon ROM for your Hisense Sero 7 Pro.
 Build times depend on you PC performance specifications.
 In the following terminal command "-j8" represents the number of concurrent tasks to execute.
 For low specs machines (such as mine) lowering the value to "-j3" may help speed things up.
 For high spec'd machines raising the value may speed things up.

 NOTE: It may take anywhere from 5 hours to 15 hours depending on system specs for a complete build.
 Execute the following commands in a linux terminal: